orangemug/mugmsg/README.md

 # MugMsg
 A simple example of messenger written in node.js.
-This is just a prototype and not no way near a complete chat client (although hopefully one day it will be...).
+This is just a prototype and not no way near a complete chat client, although hopefully one day it will be...

 ## What it does so far